-In the 1960s, state long-range freeway plans called for a new bridge at Middletown carrying a Route 66 expressway.
-However, these plans were canceled, and the Arrigoni remains an important transportation link in central Connecticut.
+In the 1960s, state long-range freeway plans called for a new bridge at Middletown carrying a Route 66 freeway.
+However, these plans were canceled, and the Arrigoni remains an important (though overworked) transportation link in central Connecticut.

 Go far enough back in history, and the only way to cross the Connecticut River was by ferry.
 The first service in Connecticut was at Windsor in 1642; in Middletown, service was started in 1726.

-In 1895, a 1,300-foot two-lane plank drawbridge was built at Middletown.
+On April 12, 1896, a 1,300-foot two-lane plank drawbridge was built at Middletown.
+At the time, it was the longest highway drawbridge in the world.
 This is not the same as the swing bridge that still exists south of the Arrigoni and used to serve the Air Line railway; it was probably demolished after the new bridge opened.

 As motor traffic increased in the early 1900s, especially on weekends and holidays, drivers clamored for a way to cross the river without being interrupted to let marine traffic pass through.
 Studies for the new bridge date back to at least 1933, when the state was calling it the Route 346 bridge (State Highway 346 is a 1920s numbering for what is now Route 3 from Cromwell to Middletown).